GregorR/ggggc/README.md

-GGGGC is a precise, generational, copying garbage collector for C. It is not as general-purpose as a conservative collector (e.g. libgc), but is a good starting place for implementing new virtual machines.
+GGGGC is a precise, generational, moving garbage collector for C. It is not as general-purpose as a conservative collector (e.g. libgc), but is a good starting place for implementing new virtual machines.

+GGGGC is also intended to be a garbage collector for learning.
+The details of collection itself are separated from the murkier details of OS-level memory management and C/C++ issues, making it a clean environment for studying how garbage collection works without being bogged down by language or platform details.

 To use GGGGC, simply include `ggggc/gc.h` and observe the restrictions it enforces on your code.
 Excluding the threading library, all public API macros